 For many people, interviewing for a new position is daunting.
 In the hospitality industry, this can be especially challenging.

 Because the hospitality industry relies on employees and managers with strong social skills, you can expect that a recruiter or hiring manager is going to dig deep to get a sense of how you will interact with customers and clients, and how you handle difficult situations.
+In short–you should expect to have some tough hospitality interview questions lobbed your way.

 For this reason, you should expect that many hospitality interviews will include behavioral questions.
 These types of questions operate on the assumption that past behavior is the best predictor of future performance.
 They pose a question and give you the opportunity to tell a story about yourself and your experience, and how both relate to the role at hand.